VR council adopts new zoning ordinance

 During the process, the city identified 96 parcels that would undergo a “substantive change” in zoning — from industrial to residential, say.
 Most of those owners did not object to the change, but there were formal objections from 17 property owners representing 27 properties.

-In the end, only five property owners remain (in the appeals process) to have their appeals heard.
+In the end, only five property owners remain to have their appeals heard.
 First will be an administrative review process, then there will be appeals to the city’s Planning and Zoning board, and ultimately the city council will make any final adjustment to the zoning map.

 In other business, the council members approved a $2 million paving contract, one of the largest such deals the city has adopted in recent memory.